 Dieting is the explicit reason you haven’t been successful with this whole diet thing.

 As you continue to read my weekly column, I hope you’ll come to understand that there’s much more going on here that influences your food choices, which drives your behaviors, which motivates you to stick with the new lifestyle or move on to the next distraction.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.